epfl-SDP/android/wiki/Sprint-7.md

 ## Summary

+Over the past sprint, our focus was mostly on refining the user experience in the app and performing some necessary refactorings to improve the performance and reliability of our project.

+Most of our user stories were implemented and integrated, and the workload seemed to be much more appropriate than during the destabilization sprint.
+Overall coordination was good, and we showed some flexibility when some team members had to re-arrange and swap some tasks with each other.

+We particularly enjoyed this sprint, since it let us focus on some details and refinements which increased the quality of our product and code.

 ## Lars Barmettler

 This sprint consisted of two completely different weeks.
 The tasks I had in the first week were easy to handle and more and less quickly done.
 However, in the second week I had to implement a functionality which was much more sophisticated.
 Multiple times I managed to destroy a big chunk of the tests and I had no clue why.
 After I got some help from other team member, we figured out that this was a problem of the imported library.
 This took so much time and prevented me to efficiently finish my tasks.
 The work in the group was as always quite good.
 Also, I can see that we come to the final part of our project and the app takes slowly it’s final shape.